pcheek13/MorningMirror/modules/MMM-DailyWeatherPrompt/README.md

 # MMM-DailyWeatherPrompt

-MagicMirror² module that displays **today’s weather** and allows you to **set or change the weather location directly on the mirror**.
+MorningMirror module that displays **today’s weather** and allows you to **set or change the weather location directly on the mirror**.
 If no location is configured, the module renders a simple on-screen prompt (city/state or ZIP).
 The chosen location is saved locally and reused on reboot.

 ## Features